Undline/UndChain/readme.md

 # Block Generation

-Blocks will be generated using block time rather than size, there is a concern that the size of the chain may expand too fast due to this so items such as job files and payout lists once completed will be stored by the partners.
-There is also a process called The Convergence that consolidates the chain, this is explained more later when we discuss encryption standards.
-Each block is generated in three stages
+Blocks will be generated using block time rather than size, I have a concern that the size of the chain may expand too fast, due to this so items such as job files, work files and payout lists once completed will be stored by the partners.
+There is also a process called **The Convergence** that consolidates the chain; this is explained more later when we discuss encryption standards.
+Each block is generated in three stages and each of those stages have three steps each. *It's important to note that I considered each stage to be hashed and sent to a co-chain, I have decided not to do that since I think that it's overkill.*

-1. **Request** -
+The timing will have to be experimental in the beginning, we **MUST** have blocks that are long enough to allow a sufficient number of job requests to occur while maintain a network that is responsive to the client.
+I think we should target 44 seconds per block.
+Please note that while the block may not complete in 44 seconds the job request should propagate quickly so that a confirmed transaction may occur.

+### Stage 1 - Initialize

+1. **Request** - In this first step we have a client requesting service for a utility, going to the validators.
+The validators then place this in a job file, so that the utility can be performed by a partner.

+2. **Link** - In the second step a partner(s) contacts the validator(s) stating that they have resources to perform the requested utility. *Please note this may seem repetitive considering the next stage.
+This is here to show that we don't just hold the job until the stage is complete.*

+3. **Sync Jobs** - In this step we sync this blocks job file with the other validators on this chain.

+### Stage 2 - Link

+1. **Search** - In this step the work that was posted previously in the job file is either waiting on a partner to respond *or* the Validator knows the partner, and contacts them.

+2. **Partner(s) Found** - Once a sufficient number of partners respond we then initiate the connection swap.
+The means of communication depends on both the chain and the user, at this time I think it's wise to go through a proxy in order to avoid the possibility of a DDoS attack.

+3. **Connection Established** - In this step we add the connection as well as the block number we connected on (needed for payout later), to the **work file**.
+Validator listens for hashes from other co-chains it's connected to.

+### Stage 3 - Utility Complete

+It's important to note that utility does **NOT** have to be completed when a block ends, in fact it rarely will.
+Utility completion either completes when the partner or the client end transmission, or when a payout period has been reached (every 4 hours on the main chain).

+1. **Receipt** - Either the client or partner show the receipt of the utility, this could be as simple as a signature from both entities or some transactional information in plain text, but a signature from both **MUST** exist for it to be valid.
+It's best if both partner and client submit the receipt to the validators since either party could choose not to send it.

+2. **Utility Complete** - The validator marks the utility as complete along with the block it was completed on and appends the receipt of the transaction. *Note: Receipts must be less than 128 characters (size constraints).
+You could place a link to a file on chain that allows you to make your receipt as large as you want.*

+3. **Payout** - This happens at an interval that is defined by the chain owner (main chain is every 4 hours).
+If no payout occurs then we append this to the **pay sheet**.
+Validators then hash the transactions and append that to the block, this hash is also shared with co-chains.

+## Tokenomics

+UndChain will have two native tokens associated with it's main chain.
+At this time I don't have a good name for them so I am calling them UndChain GP and SP.